r3mnan7/passwordcheck/README.md

 *Note: You will need your own Mailgun account to make this work, or feel free to fork/branch and add your delivery method.*

 ## **Use**
 Password check is designed to be run as a scheduled task.

+### Inform Mode
+When run with the -inform switch, the script will send a report of ALL users expiring in the next $warndays days to the $informemail rather than sending messages to users.

 The script needs only enough permission to read the DisplayName, EmailAddress, and msDS-UserPasswordExpiryTimeComputed attributes